Olympus E-PL9 vs PEN-F

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-PL9 and Olympus PEN-F and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-PL9 and the PEN-F are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the PEN-F does not have a direct predecessor.
+The E-PL9 is a recent model that features in the current product line-up of Olympus.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.

 So what is the bottom line?
 Is there a clear favorite between the Olympus E-PL9 and the Olympus PEN-F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.